, Published 29 May 2019

 According to the International Organization for Standardization or ISO, one of the main differences between the two standards is their focus.
 OHSAS 18001 focused on managing occupational hazards and other internal issues.
 Meanwhile, ISO 45001 widens its scope by including the interaction between the organization and its business environment.

 An organization needs to provide proof that the OH&S being implemented is indeed effective in maintaining workplace safety and that it is aligned with OHSAS 18001.
 Maintaining an effective and documented OH&S management system that aligns with the OHSAS 18001 standard, however, can be challenging if the organization is dependent on paper-based documentation.
-Overcome the challenges of OH&S recordkeeping and maintenance with iAuditor, the world’s most powerful inspection app.
-With the iAuditor mobile app and software, safety officers and top management can:
+Overcome the challenges of OH&S recordkeeping and maintenance with SafetyCulture (formerly iAuditor), the world’s most powerful inspection app.
+With the SafetyCulture mobile app and software, safety officers and top management can:

 - Create mobile-ready checklists and conduct internal workplace safety and OHSAS audits.